 A riparian buffer is the transition zone from the aquatic environment to the upland.
 With a zone of sufficient width, the forested buffers are of great value.
 A Riparian Buffer can:

-- Control flooding: It will slows and reduce flow of water to creek
+- Control flooding: It will slow and reduce flow of water to creek

 - Improve water quality: Plants filter sediment, nutrients and pollutants